Parent: Mother

-A mother is a female who has a maternal connection with another individual, whether arising from conception, by giving birth to, or raising the individual in the role of a parent.
+A mother is a female who has a maternal connection with another individual, whether arising from conception, from giving birth to the individual, or from raising the individual in the role of a parent.
 More than one female may have such connections with an individual.
-Because of the complexity and differences of a mother's social, cultural, and religious definitions and roles, it is challenging to define a mother to suit a universally accepted definition.
-The utilization of a surrogate mother may result in explication of there being two biological mothers.
+Because of the complexity and variation in a mother's social, cultural, and religious definitions and roles, it is challenging to define a mother in a way that accords with a universally accepted definition.
+The utilisation of a surrogate mother may result in explication of there being two biological mothers.

 Father

 Timothy L. Pesto and Kaitlyn E. Pesto play football as their father watches, Tuscaloosa, Alabama.

-A father is a male parent of any type of offspring.
+A father is a male parent of any offspring.
 It may be the person who shares in the raising of a child or who has provided the biological material, the sperm, which results in the birth of the child.

 Grandparent

-Grandparents are the parents of a person's own parent, whether that be a father or a mother.
-Every sexually reproducing creature who is not a genetic chimera has a maximum of four genetic grandparents, eight genetic great-grandparents, sixteen genetic great-great-grandparents and so on.
+Grandparents are the parents of a person's parent, whether a father or a mother.
+Every sexually reproducing creature that is not a genetic chimaera has a maximum of four genetic grandparents, eight genetic great-grandparents, sixteen genetic great-great-grandparents and so on.
 Rarely, such as in the case of sibling or half-sibling incest, these numbers are lower.

 Paternity issues

 A paternity test is conducted to prove paternity, that is, whether a male is the biological father of another individual.
 This may be relevant in view of rights and duties of the father.
-Similarly, a maternity test can be carried out.
-This is less common, because at least during childbirth and pregnancy, except in the case of a pregnancy involving embryo transfer or egg donation, it is obvious who the mother is.
-However, it is used in a number of events such as legal battles where a person's maternity is challenged, where the mother is uncertain because she has not seen her child for an extended period of time, or where deceased persons need to be identified.
+Similarly, a pregnancy test can be performed.
+This is less common because, at least during childbirth and pregnancy, except in cases of embryo transfer or egg donation, it is obvious who the mother is.
+However, it is used in several events such as legal battles where a person's maternity is challenged, where the mother is uncertain because she has not seen her child for an extended period of time, or where deceased persons need to be identified.

 Although not constituting completely reliable evidence, several congenital traits such as attached earlobes, a widow's peak, or the cleft chin, may serve as tentative indicators of (non-) parenthood as they are readily observable and inherited via autosomal-dominant genes.

-A more reliable way to ascertain parenthood is via DNA analysis (known as genetic fingerprinting of individuals), although older methods have included ABO blood group typing, analysis of various other proteins and enzymes, or using human leukocyte antigens.
+A more reliable way to ascertain parenthood is through DNA analysis (also known as genetic fingerprinting).
+However, older methods have included ABO blood group typing, analysis of various other proteins and enzymes, or using human leukocyte antigens.
 The current techniques for paternity testing use polymerase chain reaction and restriction fragment length polymorphism.
-For the most part, however, genetic fingerprinting has all but taken over all the other forms of testing.
+For the most part, however, genetic fingerprinting has largely supplanted other forms of testing.